-Lara and Charles: Tanzania is justifiably famous for its wild-life.
+Lara and Charles: Tanzania is justifiably famous for its wildlife.
 However, until a few years ago, little was known about the actual distribution of these mammal species across the country.
 In 2000, we collaborated with colleagues from the Wildlife Conservation Society, the Tanzania Wildlife Research Institute, and Zoological Society of London to establish the Tanzania Mammal Atlas Project with the goal of building a database of large mammal distribution across the country.

 In addition to interviews with local hunters and people on the ground, we established a large-scale camera monitoring program.
-Motion-activated field cameras take photos or video when activated by heat or motion and are now used frequently even by the general public, but back then, the technology was still fairly new.
-While these days a camera can store 10,000 digital pictures on one card, the original cameras had a small film camera that would take a maximum of 36 photos.
+Motion-activated field cameras take photos or video when activated by heat or motion and are now used frequently even by the general public, but back then, the technology was even the occasional hunting drama, with a picture of an unsuspecting ungulate, like a kudu, walking along and 60 seconds later a lioness crouched down stalking it.

-We would select areas where we had little information on the mammal fauna and set up the cameras.
-Once the films had been developed, the team would sit around a desk, excitedly flicking through the pictures to see what we'd found.
-And sometimes we would hit the jackpot: a new species to Tanzania, a huge range extension, or even the occasional hunting drama, with a picture of an unsuspecting ungulate, like a kudu, walking along and 60 seconds later a lioness crouched down stalking it.
 Did the lioness succeed?
 We'll never know, but it made for great entertainment.